 One set of deeds with property descriptions of the area to be acquired.

-One set of memos of ownership (CDOT Form #242) or one set of commitments to insure from a title insurance company with deeds attached.
+One set of memos of ownership (CDOT Form #242) or one set of commitments to ensure from a title insurance company with deeds attached.
 Title Commitments must be at least 90 days current.

 All parcels acquired in advance of plans shall be numbered consecutively in accordance with the projects numbering scheme and shall be prefixed by the letters “AP” which will remain with the parcel number when incorporated into the final plan set.